 Communication in the collaborative divorce process is opposite to that of any other dissolution because the parties’ consultations with their lawyers are not privileged.
-Anything that a client tells their Maryland collaborative divorce attorney must be discussed as a team if it pertains to the case.
+Anything that a Maryland client tells their attorney must be discussed as a team if it pertains to the collaborative divorce case.
 Communication entails everyone sitting around a table and discussing the various issues and how to resolve them.
 Additionally, there is no formal discovery like there is in litigation, meaning each party willingly brings the documents that are asked for and that are necessary in order to proceed.

 Parties to a Collaborative Dissolution

 The collaborative process may also summon other experts to the team.
 Either party can have a divorce coach, for example.
 They can also bring in a financial neutral, which could be a CPA or some kind of financial advisor, to assist both parties on how to better structure an agreement moving forward.
 If either party has a therapist, they may keep them during litigation.
 Depending on the needs of either party, there are a number of professionals that could come in and assist them in reaching an agreement.
-Even attorney’s fees is an issue which is brought to the table in a collaborative divorce and is ultimately solved by both parties together.
+Even attorneys’ fees are an issue that is brought to the table in collaborative divorce and is ultimately solved by both parties together.
 Someone within the realm of real estate could also be brought in if parties need advice on real estate appraisal or properties.
 If the children in a divorce have a therapist, that professional could also potentially be included if the privilege of the kids is waived.

 The Role of an Attorney